KhronosGroup/SYCL_Reference/source/iface/event.rst

   typename Param::return_type get_info() const;

-Queries this SYCL ``event`` for information requested by the template parameter ``Param``.
+Queries this ``sycl::event`` for information requested by the template parameter ``Param``.

 The type alias ``Param::return_type`` must be defined in accordance